Sunday – Thursday, March 25 – April 5, 2018 • 7pm

 Each evening features a different professional magician or illusionist.
 Performers will roam through the crowd teaching guests tricks and illusions.
 Audience participation is encouraged!
 Each performance will be held at the Lincoln City Cultural Center.

 Want tickets?
-Call 541-994-9994
+Call 541-994-9994 or ORDER ONLINE

-Advance evening show tickets are $10 for adults, $5 for youth ages 5-18, and free for kids 4 and younger.
+Advance evening show tickets are $15 for adults, $8 for youth ages 6-18, and free for kids 4 and younger.
 Tickets are on sale now through the Cultural Center’s website, or by phone.

 Schedule of Performances

-March 25 • Steve Hamilton
+March 25 • Dr. Delusions

-March 26 • Jeff Evans
+April 4 • Jeff Evans